Alan-LZhang/AZ-finance/content/publication/example/index.md

 ---
-title: "Copycat Skills and Disclosure Costs: Evidence from Peer Companies' Digital Footprints"
+title: "An example conference paper"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Sean Cao
-- Kai Du
-- Baozhong Yang
 - admin
+- Robert Ford

 # Author notes (optional)
 author_notes:
-# - "Equal contribution"
+- "Equal contribution"
-# - "Equal contribution"
+- "Equal contribution"

-date: ""
+date: "2013-07-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).